Asani-io/Asani-Privacy-Policy/privacy.md

 ---

 ## Security
 We value your trust and are committed to protecting your personal information.
-While we use commercially acceptable means to safeguard your data, **no method of internet transmission or electronic storage is 100% secure**.
+While we use commercially acceptable means to safeguard your data, no method of internet transmission or electronic storage is 100% secure.
 Therefore, we cannot guarantee absolute security.

 ---